sdmg15/Best-websites-a-programmer-should-visit/README.md

 </div>

 ## Coding practice for beginners
-- [freeCodeCamp](https://www.freecodecamp.com) : Learn to code and build projects for nonprofits.
-Build your full stack web development portfolio today
 - [Blackbird School](https://blackbird.school) : Learn to code online with our beginner-friendly platform.
-- [Glitch](https://glitch.com/) : Great place to play around with code in an easy-to-set-up environment.
-- [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
-- [Programming by Doing](http://programmingbydoing.com) : very good site for those who want to start with absolute basics
+- [Cave of programming](https://caveofprogramming.com) : Learn to program, Upgrade your skills.
 - [CodeAbbey - a place where everyone can master programming](http://www.codeabbey.com) : Best place to begin with problems that start at the easiest and gradually increase difficulty with each problem.
+- [Codecademy](https://www.codecademy.com) : Learn to code interactively, for free.
+- [edabit](https://edabit.com/challenges) : Practice coding via various small challenges.
 - [Exercism.io](http://exercism.io) : download and solve practice problems in over 50 different languages, and share your solution with others.
+- [FreeCodeCamp](https://www.freecodecamp.com) : Learn to code and build projects for nonprofits.
+Build your full stack web development portfolio today
+- [GeeksforGeeks](https://practice.geeksforgeeks.org) : Learn to code, Study for placement, Do competitive coding.
+- [Glitch](https://glitch.com/) : Great place to play around with code in an easy-to-set-up environment.
+- [HackerRank](https://www.hackerrank.com/) : Learn coding through tutorials and practice a variety of skills like DBMS, Shell scripting, SQL and Programming.
+It also includes skill certifications and interview preparation track.
-- [InterviewBit | Coding Interview Questions](https://www.interviewbit.com) : Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
+- [InterviewBit - Coding Interview Questions](https://www.interviewbit.com) : Gamifies the experience of practicing for your interview and includes lots of sample problems to solve.
 - [karan/Projects-Solutions](https://github.com/karan/Projects-Solutions) : Solutions to most of the problems in the link above
+- [Learn Git Branching](https://learngitbranching.js.org) : Learn and practice git commands in an interactive way
 - [Lod - Cloud](http://lod-cloud.net) : The Linking Open Data cloud diagram
+- [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
-- [Cave of programming](https://caveofprogramming.com) : Learn to program, Upgrade your skills.
+- [Paqmind](http://paqmind.com) : Guides and challenges to learn programming
-- [Vim adventures](https://vim-adventures.com/) : Learn VIM by playing
+- [Pramp](https://www.pramp.com) : It's your turn to be the interviewer.
+When done, click on the swap roles button on the left.
+- [Programming by Doing](http://programmingbydoing.com) : very good site for those who want to start with absolute basics.
 - [Programming Tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) : large collection of small programs
-- [Pramp](https://www.pramp.com) : It's your turn to be the interviewer. when done, click on the swap roles button on the left
-- [Paqmind](http://paqmind.com) : Guides and challenges to learn programming
-- [Codecademy](https://www.codecademy.com) : Learn to code interactively, for free.
-- [treehouse](https://teamtreehouse.com) : The fast, easy, and affordable way to build your skills.
-- [GeeksforGeeks](https://practice.geeksforgeeks.org) : Learn to code, Study for placement, Do competitive coding.
-- [edabit](https://edabit.com/challenges) : Practice coding via various small challenges.
-- [Learn Git Branching](https://learngitbranching.js.org) : Learn and practice git commands in an interactive way
-- [Oh Shit, Git!?!](https://ohshitgit.com/) : Cheat sheet to get yourself out of bad git situations
+- [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.
 - [The Odin Project](https://www.theodinproject.com/home) : The Odin Project provides a free open source coding curriculum that can be taken entirely online.
+- [Treehouse](https://teamtreehouse.com) : The fast, easy, and affordable way to build your skills.
+- [Vim adventures](https://vim-adventures.com/) : Learn VIM by playing

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>